pForest: In-Network Inference with Random Forests: Evaluation

-In this experiment, we evaluate the amount of memory that \system requires per flow in order to store its features.
-We again evaluate the datasets from Table~\ref{tab:evaluation_datasets}.
-In \fref{fig:evaluation_memory}, we show the per-flow memory that \system requires for different $\thrS$.
+\startsquarepar In this experiment, we evaluate the amount of memory that \system requires per flow in order to store its features, in dependency of different $\thrS$ (\fref{fig:evaluation_memory}).
+We again evaluate the UNIBS and CICIDS dataset. \stopsquarepar

-The amount of per-flow memory consists of two parts: \first a model-independent part for the flow ID and timestamp, requiring in 49 bits; and \second model-dependent feature storage.
+The amount of per-flow memory consists of two parts: \first a model-independent part for the flow ID and timestamp, requiring in 49 bits; and \second a model-dependent part for the feature storage.

-We compare the results of \system with two baselines: A straw-man approach that would store \emph{all} features for each flow and an approach which stores only the selected features (but in full precision, except approximated precision for averages).
-The results show that \system's feature optimization technique indeed significantly reduces the per-flow memory.

-The absolute number of bits per flow depends on the dataset and $\thrS$.
-This is expected because depending on the dataset and $\thrS$, \system requires a different number of models and models of different complexity.
+\startsquarepar The absolute number of bits per flow depends on the dataset and $\thrS$.
+This is expected because depending on the dataset and $\thrS$, \system requires a different number and complexity of models. \stopsquarepar

-In addition to the number of bits per flow, we also report the number of \emph{concurrent} flows that \system can classify per 10MB of available memory in a programmable network device (\ie $\frac{\text{10MB}}{\text{bits per flow}}$).
-We report these results for a unit of 10MB since existing hardware provides "tens of megabytes"~\cite{jin2017netcache} of memory -- the exact amount is confidential.
-As the results in \fref{fig:evaluation_memory} show, \system can classify hundreds of thousands of \emph{concurrent} flows \emph{per 10MB} feature memory.

-We point out that \system classifies flows after a few packets and the memory is only occupied during this phase.
-Therefore, \system does not need to store all \emph{concurrent}, but the much lower number of \emph{concurrent, not yet classified} flows.
+\startsquarepar Since a higher $\thrS$ requires better models, the intuition is that this results in more features, and thus a higher memory consumption.
+Indeed, this is what we observe for \eg the CICIDS~Fri~1 dataset.
+However, interestingly, this is not the case for \eg UNIBS~Day~3. \stopsquarepar